 - What are the important parts of annual reports?

 Imagine a world where there was no communication between the ownership and management of widely-held public limited companies.
 Annual reports are the crucial links.
 This is because annual reports not only give a detailed commentary on a company’s performance during a financial year but also give hints about its future.

 Let’s look at what some legends said about annual reports:

 What are annual reports and why are they so important?

 Today, there are various avenues for shareholders and investors to keep abreast of a company’s goings-on.
 However, there was a time when access to information was limited.
 Annual reports acted as windows to companies as they gave a lowdown of their financial activities over one year.
 Even today, despite multiple avenues of information, this document is regarded as the most reliable and exhaustive.

 The importance of annual reports can be gauged from the fact that they are referred by shareholders, potential investors, analysts, government departments, regulators, rating agencies and bankers for various purposes.
-An annual report gives valuable insights into financial and non-financial information about the company.
+All of what is included in an annual report proves to be a valuable source of insights into financial and non-financial information about the company.
 Above all, the information provided in the report is verified and certified by a third party, which adds credibility.

 Over the years, the contents of the annual reports have evolved, partly due to regulatory and statutory requirements and because corporates have realised the significance of this report as a reliable means of communication with the outside world.